 Jacob Internet Fund

 Jacob Wisdom Fund

 Mutual fund investing involves risk.
 Principal loss is possible.
 There are specific risks inherent in investing in the Internet area, particularly with respect to smaller capitalized companies and the high volatility of internet stocks.
 All four funds may invest in foreign securities, which involve greater volatility and political, economic and currency risks, and differences in accounting methods.
 These risks are greater in emerging markets.
 The Small Cap Fund, Internet Fund and Wisdom Fund will invest in smaller companies, which involve additional risks, such as limited liquidity and greater volatility.
-The Wisdom Fund may invest in debt securities typically decrease in value when interest rates rise.
+The Wisdom Fund may invest in Real Estate Investment Trusts (REITs) which may be affected by economic, legal, cultural, environmental or technological factors that affect property values, rents or occupancies of real estate related to the Fund's holdings.
+Investments in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 The market value of convertible securities tends to decline as interest rates increase and, conversely, to increase as interest rates decline.
 In addition, convertible securities generally offer lower interest or dividend yields than non-convertible securities of similar quality.